1995 Nebraska Cornhuskers football team: Florida

 Entering the 1996 Fiesta Bowl, Nebraska had won 24 consecutive games, but some (including Sports Illustrated in their 12/26/1995 issue) still picked Florida to win the game due to the no. 2 Gators' overwhelming speed on both sides of the ball, even though oddsmakers had made Nebraska a substantial favorite.
 Florida coach Steve Spurrier's "Fun 'n' Gun" offense, led by future Heisman Trophy winner Danny Wuerffel, provided a stark contrast Tom Osborne's I-form power option.

-Nebraska defeated Florida 62–24, marking the largest margin of victory and highest score in a national championship game in history.
+Nebraska defeated Florida 62–24, marking the largest margin of victory and highest score in a national championship game in history until the Georgia Bulldogs broke this record in 2023.
 Included among several NCAA bowl records the Huskers set was a rushing total of 524 yards (out of an offensive output of 629 yards).
 I-back Lawrence Phillips carried 25 times for 165 yards and two touchdowns and caught a 16-yard touchdown.
 Quarterback Tommie Frazier finished the game with 199 yards on 16 carries.
 The game also included one of the most famous plays in college football history: a 75-yard touchdown run in the third quarter by Frazier in which he broke no fewer than seven tackles.
 Florida had won every one of their first 12 games by double digits and the Gator offense averaged over 44 points, 360 passing yards, and 534 yards of total offense per game.
-The Nebraska defense limited the Gators to 269 yards of offense and -28 rushing yards while registering a safety, seven quarterback sacks, and three interceptions, including one returned 42 yards for a touchdown by Michael Booker.
+The Nebraska defense limited the Gators to 269 yards of offense and −28 rushing yards while registering a safety, seven quarterback sacks, and three interceptions, including one returned 42 yards for a touchdown by Michael Booker.
 The Huskers' 29 points in the second quarter set a Fiesta Bowl record.